 Students may earn college credit through dual enrollment programs offered at the Senior High School.
-If a student would like to take a college course beyond those offered through dual enrollment, that course will count for college credit only.
+If a student would like to take a college course beyond those offered through dual enrollment, a request for alternative instruction must be submitted to the guidance office and approved by school administration in accordance with Policy 124.